danielclough/fireside-chat/README.md

 > This project is a WIP.
 > The `main` branch should mostly work, but until I setup up automated testing I expect things to break without being caught.
 > Sorry about that. 🤗
->
-> I am pretty busy through the holiday season, but I hope to have more time to play with this project in the new year.
->
-> I will be adding more model options soon-ish.

 ## Goals